Man arrested after three people killed in incident at property in Co Louth

-Gardaí have arrested a man in connection with an incident in Co Louth in which three people were killed.
+Gardaí have arrested a man in his 30s in connection with an incident in Co Louth in which three people were killed.

 READ MORE